-Linear models ENet+H and GLM+H seem to give relatively effective strategy with an annual SR being 1.77 and 1.81 respectively, very close to experts based on dimension reduction (PLS 1.85 and PCR 1.78).
-Tree-based models GBRT+H and RF have annual SR of 1.71 and 1.96 respectively, thanks to their low volatility (0.15 and 0.14 respectively).
-Surprisingly, OLS+H proposes a comparable annual SR (2.28) as neural networks.
-While, at first sight, the model is restricted to linear functions and not particularly well fitted for high-dimensional data, when considering long-short strategy OLS+H competes with model having larger functional transformations.
-OLS3+H is limited to stock-level information and is the only expert having an annual SR near 1.00.
+Linear models ENet+H and GLM+H are also valuable strategies, with a SR of 1.77 and 1.81 respectively, very close to experts based on dimension reduction (PLS 1.85 and PCR 1.78).
+Tree-based models GBRT+H and RF have a SR of 1.71 and 1.96 respectively, thanks to their low volatility (0.15 and 0.14 respectively).
+Surprisingly, OLS+H proposes a comparable SR (2.28) as neural networks.
+While the model is restricted to linear functions and not particularly well fitted for high-dimensional data, when considering long-short stock strategies, OLS+H competes with more sophisticated models able to deal with non-linear relationships between variables.
+OLS3+H (which has a limited number of stock characteristics) has the lowest SR at 1.1.

 At first sight, selecting a best strategy is not obvious.
 NN2 offers better returns and SR, but the low turnover of RF (92\% against an average of 120\%) or the low maximum monthly loss of OLS+H (13\%) makes these strategies appealing in practice.
 NN5, although appealing in terms of SR, is characterised by higher extreme risks (highest kurtosis among all experts and a maximum drawdown substantially greater than that of NN2 (47\% against 17\%).
 The qualitative conclusions remain when considering value weighted portfolios (reported in Table \ref{tab:ptfperf_value} in Appendix).